vault27/Foundation/paloalto.md

 - Create a Stack: **Panorama > Templates > Add Stack** - Assign a template to it + assign devices + default VSYS
 - The Template at the top of the Stack has the highest priority in the presence of overlapping config
 - Commit to Panorama and devices

+**Certificate management**

+- Import cert for GUI manegement to Global Template
+- Configure TLS profile for GUI management with this cert in Global Template
+- Install all Stacks during the night

 **Overrides**